Twins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Twins have posted a mark of 3-1.
+- In six games as the favorite over the last 10 matchups, the Twins have a record of 3-3.

 Discover More About This Game